 Heavy plates are steel sheets with a width of up to four meters and a thickness of at least three millimeters up to approx. 250 mm and a length of up to twenty meters.
 They are manufactured by the reverse thermomechanical rolling of slabs.

-Tensile tests on heavy plates are mainly performed according to ISO 6892-1 and ASTM E8, which are internationally recognized and widespread standards.
-ISO 6892-1 is also a European standard (EN ISO 6892-1) that is identically worded, and thus applicable in the European Union (e.g. DIN EN ISO 6892-1 in Germany).
-Tensile specimens for this type of tensile test are removed from heavy plate in such a way that the sheet thickness is retained as specimen thickness to the greatest degree possible.
+Tensile tests on heavy plates are mainly performed according to internationally recognized and widespread standards ISO 6892-1 and ASTM E 8 ISO 6892-1 is also a European standard (EN ISO 6892-1) that is identically worded, and thus applicable in the European Union (e.g. DIN EN ISO 6892-1 in Germany).
+Tensile specimens for this type of tensile test are machined from heavy plate in such a way that the sheet thickness is retained as much as possible for the specimen.
 Specimens have a correspondingly large cross-section and usually require materials testing machines with a high load range or heavy load range.
 The parallel length or the part of the specimen deformed under load is produced by milling.
-The unprocessed thickness and the careful milling and smoothing of the specimen thickness ensure that the specimen is changed only slightly and therefore material characteristics are hardly influenced.
+The unprocessed thickness and the careful milling and smoothing of the specimen thickness ensure that the specimen is changed only slightly and therefore material characteristics are barely influenced.

 Since 2009, ISO 6892-1 and ASTM E8 allow the test speed to be automatically controlled and regulated by the strain rate.
 The tolerances called for in the standards for strain rate control (in particular those relevant to closed-loop strain rate control) can be easily met by both the makroXtens and laserXtens extensometers.

 ZwickRoell offers a wide range of standard and customized testing systems up to 2500 kN for determining characteristic values from tensile testing.
-These testing systems can determine material characteristics according to the standard with a high level of accuracy.
-ZwickRoell's parallel closing, hydraulic specimen grips ensure that perfect clamping and positioning of specimens are maintained throughout the entire test, preventing the specimen from slipping or sliding.
+These testing systems can determine material characteristics according to the standard with a high level of accuracy. preventing the specimen from slipping or sliding.

-In most cases, standard-compliant strain measurement is performed by automatic contact or optical (non-contact) extensometers.
-ZwickRoell's makroXtens is the classic and tested solution for the testing of heavy plates.
-Thanks to its mechanical construction featuring high resolution, and a very high level of accuracy and robustness, makroXtens withstands harsh environments.
-It's robust mechanical construction enables continuous strain measurement up to specimen break.
-Automated determination of strain at break is possible without onerous markings and manual measuring after specimen remains are sorted.
+In most cases, standard-compliant strain measurement is performed using automatic contact or optical (non-contact) extensometers.
+ZwickRoell's makroXtens is the classic, proven solution for tests on heavy plates.
+Thanks to its mechanical construction featuring high resolution, and a very high level of accuracy and robustness, the makroXtens is able to withstand very harsh environments.
+It's robust mechanical construction allows it to measure continuous strain up to the point of specimen break.
+Therefore, the strain at break can be determined automatically, without the need for tedious specimen markings or manual measurement after specimen remains are collected.

 Hardness tests on heavy plates are performed in a variety of ways.
-Depending on the application, hardness tests are performed to ISO 6506-1 (Brinell), ISO 6507-1 (Vickers), ISO 6508-1 (Rockwell), as well as ASTM E10 (Brinell), ASTM E384 (Vickers and Knoop), and ASTM E18 (Rockwell).
 Other methods or regulations are also used in certain application areas (for example, the European standard EN 2002-7 for applications in aerospace); for the testing of large surfaces and non-destructive testing, QEM methods are used (for example, the 3MA method), which is described in the VDI Guideline VDI/VDE 2616-1 (Hardness Testing of Metallic Materials).

-The ZwickRoell product portfolio offers hardness testers and devices for all test methods.
-ZwickRoell hardness testers and devices meet the requirements of all common international standards and can also be calibrated to international standards.
+The ZwickRoell product portfolio offers hardness testers and instruments for every test method.
+ZwickRoell hardness testers and instruments meet the requirements of all common international standards and can also be calibrated to international standards.
 As a calibration lab, ZwickRoell is accredited for the calibration of hardness testers by the German national accreditation body DAkkS.

-One aspect of hardness testing is the testing and determination of the average global hardness value of sheet after rolling.
-Rolling is a thermo-mechanical process used to determine sheet thickness, as well as mechanical properties.
+One aspect of hardness testing is the verification and determination of the average global hardness value of sheet metal after rolling.
+Rolling is a thermo-mechanical process, which in addition to setting the thickness of a sheet metal, also determines mechanical properties.
 Hardness methods that employ higher forces are used to determine the average values of these sometimes coarse structures.
-Preferable methods are Brinell or Rockwell.
-In the testing of heavy plates, portable hardness testers are also often used.
-They can be used on site on the original part.
-Coupons are taken from heavy plates when stationary hardness testers are used.
-They are used as the specimens themselves, or smaller specimens are taken from the coupons and prepared for a hardness test.
+Preferred methods are Brinell or Rockwell.
+For heavy plates, it is not uncommon to use portable hardness testers that can be used on-site on the original part.
+When using stationary hardness testers, coupons are machined from heavy plates and used as specimens, or else smaller specimens are machined from the coupons and, if necessary, further processed for a hardness test.

-Another aspect of hardness testing is the determination of the grain structure by performing hardness tests on metallographic constituents.
-Due to the small size of metallographic constituents, hardness testers with small to very small forces are used—generally speaking, stationary microhardness testers with indention sizes and depths that can be adjusted via the indention force to the dimensions of the metallographic constituents.
+Another aspect of hardness testing is examination of the microstructure by performing hardness tests on microstructural components.
+Due to the small size of the microstructural components, hardness testers with small to very small forces are used—usually stationary microhardness testers with indentation sizes and depths that can be adapted to the dimensions of the microstructural components via the indentation forces.

 Notched impact strength is an important characteristic for applications in pipeline construction and shipbuilding and can be determined with Charpy specimens in pendulum impact testers.
-The test method is described and defined in the international standard ISO 148-1 and in ASTM E23.
-The ISO standard is identical to the European standard EN ISO 148-1.
+The ISO standard is identical to the European standard (EN ISO 148-1).

 The drop weight test as described by W. S. Pellini is used to investigate the brittle fracture tendency of steels for comparative evaluation of crack arrest behavior to the American standard ASTM E208 and steel and iron test sheet SEP 1325.
 During the test, weights fall onto a rectangular flexure specimen supported at both ends, causing a brittle fracture on the tensile side of the specimen within a given total deflection.
 This brittle fracture is initiated by a notched welding bead laid on this side and known as the crack starter.
 It is then determined whether the brittle fracture caused by the artificial crack-starter spreads as far as one of the two side faces of the specimen or is arrested beforehand.
 Crack formation or break are evaluated optically and manually.
 If the fracture extends to one of the two side faces, the specimen is considered broken.
 Tests also depend on the specimen temperature.

-Fracture toughness testing KIc is an important characteristic for metal materials in safety-related applications such as aircraft construction, power plant construction, and even automotive engineering.
+Fracture toughness testing K1c is an important characteristic for metal materials in safety-related applications such as aircraft construction, power plant construction, and even automotive engineering.
 Fracture toughness is determined using a specimen in which an artificial crack has been introduced.
 The crack is introduced usually through notching of the specimen followed by pre-cracking until a defined crack length is achieved.
 The specimen is then loaded quasi-statically to break.
-Fracture toughness can be determined from the load-deformation curve and the length of the crack.
-Details of the test procedure are contained in the standard ASTM E 399.
-Other relevant standards are ASTM E813, E1152 and E1290.
+The fracture toughness K1c can be determined from the load-deformation curve and the length of the crack.

-The two-stage test for KIc determination can be performed efficiently on ZwickRoell Vibrophores and then on ZwickRoell materials testing machines.
-Crack formation in the specimen is instigated by the mechanically produced notch followed by cyclic loading.
-The Vibrophore's high frequency allows rapid generation of a defined crack (pre-cracking).
-The process is highly reproducible thanks to the high sensitivity of the resonant frequency to crack formation.
+The two-stage test for K1c determination can be efficiently performed on ZwickRoell Vibrophores, followed by testing on a ZwickRoell materials testing machine.
+Crack formation in the specimen is caused by the mechanically produced notch followed by cyclic loading.
+Due to the high achievable frequency of the vibrophore, the so-called transient oscillation to generate a defined crack occurs very quickly and is highly reproducible due to the high sensitivity of the resonance frequency to crack formation.

-The specimen geometry most frequently used is the specimen referred to as a CT (compact tension) specimen.
-The load is applied through pins inserted into holes in the specimen, yielding a mixed tensile and flexure loading.
+The most frequently used specimen geometry is referred to as CT specimen (compact tension).
+The load is applied through pins inserted into holes in the specimen, yielding a combination of tensile and flexure loading.

-In addition to CT specimens, single-edge notched bending (SENB) specimens are used.
-While the testing method is simpler for the flexure specimen than the CT specimen, the required specimen volume is significantly greater.
-This is shown clearly in the illustrations.
+In addition to CT specimens, SENB specimens (single-edge notched bending) are used.
+While the loading condition for the bending specimen is simpler than for the CT specimen, the required specimen volume is significantly larger.
+This is clearly shown in the illustrations.